pippocasa/repo/README.md

 Note: If you have only one command in the "commands" array, you don't need a comma after it.

 Fields:
-+"username": Your XIQ account username.
++ "username": Your XIQ account username.
-+"password": Your XIQ account password.
++ "password": Your XIQ account password.
-+"commands": An array of CLI commands to be executed on each device.
++ "commands": An array of CLI commands to be executed on each device.
-""devices" (Optional): An array of device IP addresses.
++ "devices" (Optional): An array of device IP addresses.
 If provided, the program will only execute commands on the specified devices.
 If not provided, the program will use all available devices.

 Note: If you have only one command, device IP address, or none of them in the respective arrays, you don't need a comma after it.